 **Disclaimer: Scans inside sockets cannot be validated in size using a tape measure.

-Practitioners are responsible for evaluating the model size and accuracy if starting from a scan inside a socket.
+Practitioners are responsible for evaluating the model size prior to sending for fabrication.

 If you choose to proceed -- read the best practices below: